-(1) Remove the nut and cup from installing and burnishing Tool C-3181.

-(2) Place the new bushing on the tool shaft and drive the bushing flush with the end of the crankshaft.
-Use a soft hammer to prevent damage to the tool.

-(3) To remove the driver, install the cup and nut.
-As the nut is tightened, the tool will burnish the bushing.
+- (1) Remove the nut and cup from installing and burnishing Tool C-3181. - (2) Place the new bushing on the tool shaft and drive the bushing flush with the end of the crank-shaft.
+Use a soft hammer to prevent damage to the tool - (3) To remove the driver, install the cup and nut.
+As the nut is tightened, the tool will burnish, the bushing. - (4) Insert 1⁄2 teaspoon of wheel bearing lubricant ahead of the bushing.

-(4) Insert a small amount of wheel bearing lubricant ahead of the bushing.
-Remove as much of the lubricant as is possible with one finger.
-The forward edge of the bushing will retain a sufficient amount of lubricant.

-CLUTCH RELEASE BEARING
+5. CLUTCH RELEASE BEARING